Slow Down (Brand Nubian song)

-"Slow Down" is a song by the band Brand Nubian.
+"Slow Down" is a song by American hip hop group Brand Nubian.
 The song was recorded in 1990 and was released as a single on their 1990 debut album, One for All.
-"Slow Down" was later featured on the band's compilation album, The Very Best of Brand Nubian.
+"Slow Down" was later featured on the group's compilation album, The Very Best of Brand Nubian.
 The song notably samples the guitar riff and part of the chorus from "What I Am" by Edie Brickell.
-The song also samples "Let's Take It to the Stage" by Funkadelic, as well as "Kool It (Here Come the Fuzz)" and "N.T." by Kool & the Gang.
+The song also samples "Let's Take It to the Stage" by Funkadelic, as well as "Kool It (Here Come the Fuzz)" by Kool & the Gang.